Emma Sachse: Political activities

+War years

 The political backdrop changed completely in January 1933 with the Nazi take-over.
 The new government lost little time in transforming Germany into a one-party dictatorship, and after the Reichstag Fire of February 1933 had been, with striking immediacy, blamed on "communists", political activists with Communist and other left-wing backgrounds found themselves the targets of unwelcome government attention.
 Emma Sachse was taken into "protective custody" and placed in the local Altenburg jail.
 On her release she worked as a "travelling clothes and fabrics sales person" ("Reisende mit Textilwaren"), while her husband and son were unable to obtain work for the next six years.
 During this period she got to know a number of anti-fascists to whom she was able, quietly, to provide support, later becoming involved in resistance activity herself.

 She was rearrested in August 1944, in the context of the mass round-up of those who had been politically involved before 1933 that the government implemented following the unsuccessful assassination attempt against the country's leader.
 She was taken to Ravensbrück concentration camp, where she survived her period of internment.
 In the concentration camp she met the communist former Reichstag deputy Johanna Himmler: the two formed what became a lifelong friendship.